-A prospectus in electronic form may be made available on the web sites maintained by the underwriters.
+A prospectus and accompanying prospectus supplement in electronic form may be made available on the web sites maintained by the underwriters.
 The underwriters may agree to allocate a number of securities for sale to their online brokerage account holders.
-Such allocations of securities for Internet distributions will be made on the same basis as other allocations.
+Such allocations of securities for internet distributions will be made on the same basis as other allocations.
 In addition, securities may be sold by the underwriters to securities dealers who resell securities to online brokerage account holders.